-With respect to internal validity, CHECKMATE 76K appears to have been a reasonably well-conducted trial, with adequate procedures for randomization and blinding.
-There was a relatively large number of patients who discontinued study treatment, and a difference in treatment discontinuations between the nivolumab (40%) and placebo (27%) groups, mostly accounted for by a difference in withdrawals due to AE, and this may have biased analysis of efficacy and harms.
+Concerning internal validity, CHECKMATE-76K appears to have been a reasonably well-conducted trial, with adequate procedures for randomization and blinding.
+A relatively large number of patients discontinued study treatment, and there was a difference in treatment discontinuations between the nivolumab (40%) and placebo (27%) groups.
+This difference was mostly accounted for by a difference in withdrawals due to AE, and this may have biased the analysis of efficacy and harms.

-With respect to external validity, CHECKMATE 76K was not of sufficient duration to assess OS, as the clinical experts believed that a follow-up of at least 5 years would be needed for such an analysis to occur.
-The clinical experts also were of the opinion that RFS, the primary outcome, is better assessed at a later time point than was reported in the trial.
-There was also no active comparator in CHECKMATE 76K, the most appropriate choice being pembrolizumab.
+Concerning external validity, CheckMate-76K was not of sufficient duration to assess OS, as the clinical experts believed that a follow-up of at least 5 years would be needed for such an analysis to occur.
+The clinical experts also believed that RFS, the primary outcome, is better assessed at a later time than was reported in the trial.
+There was also no active comparator in CheckMate-76K, the most appropriate choice being pembrolizumab.